tekgourou/Splunk_Scheduled-Search-Optimization-Dashboard/README.md

 4. **Verify Installation**
    - Navigate to the app where you installed the dashboard
-   - Look for "Scheduled Search Optimization Dashboard v2.2"
+   - Look for "Scheduled Search Optimization Dashboard vX.X"
    - Click **Submit** to load all panels

 ## 📊 Dashboard Sections